 Interested in helping your child learn to code but not sure where to start?
-Have curious elementary schoolers or teenagers who are begging to build video games or up their Minecraft mods?
+Have curious elementary schoolers or teenagers who are eager to build video games or up their Minecraft mods?
 Whether you are a programmer or not, it can be challenging to find the right way to introduce coding to kids.
 In today’s article, we’ll share with you some of our the best resources for teaching kids to code.

 Discover the best resources for teaching kids to code

 We’ve vetted the five options below and can confirm they are all great resources for young programmers.
-Some may be more geared towards certain age groups, but all can support new coders learning new languages.
+Some may be geared towards certain age groups, but all can support new coders learning new languages.

 1. Start with an Online Coding Class